igrishaev/blog/open-source.md

 -- [Toy Parser](https://github.com/igrishaev/toy-parser) is demo repository for students learning parsers.
 It provides a number of basic parsers and two showcases processing prefix and infix notations.

+-- [PG.bin](https://github.com/igrishaev/pg-bin) is library to parse Postgres COPY dumps made in binary format.
+Zero deps, various strategies to handle json(b) types.
+The API is easy to use and extend.